Greeting Cards Are Still A Thing In The Digital Age. Thanks, Millennials

 Greeting card experts say it's younger people and millennials, in particular, who have been keeping the industry afloat.
 And they're buying fancier specialty cards, often with personal touches.

-"For Valentine's Day, I got my mother a pop-up card that had a little cartoon that jumped out like it would give you a hug with a speech bubble that said, 'I love you'," said Ben Leeper, 22, of Leawood, Kan.
+"For Valentine's Day, I got my mother a pop-up card that had a little cartoon that jumped out like it would give you a hug with a speech bubble that said, 'I love you,' " said Ben Leeper, 22, of Leawood, Kan.
 Valentine's Day is the second biggest holiday of the year for greeting cards.

-But millennials are also buying cards for birthdays, anniversaries or even to congratulate a friend on taking the medical school exams.
-These are the kind of "card-worthy" events that the Greeting Card Association has noticed are popular with millennials, said its vice president George White, who is president of Up With Paper, an independent stationery company in Mason, Ohio.
+But millennials are also buying cards for birthdays, for anniversaries and even to congratulate friends on taking medical school exams.
+These are the kind of "cardworthy" events that the Greeting Card Association has noticed are popular among millennials, said its vice president, George White, who is president of Up With Paper, an independent stationery company in Mason, Ohio.

-But some people just like sending sending greeting cards.
-Leeper sends a lot of thank you notes as well as "just because" cards to friends nearly every week.
+But some people just like sending greeting cards.
+Leeper sends a lot of thank-you notes as well as "just because" cards to friends nearly every week.
 He buys them when he goes grocery shopping.

 There's very little overall current data for the greeting card industry.
 Most in the industry tout this 2012 report that 6.5 billion cards are bought each year.
 But the industry had been struggling for years, especially as social media and e-greeting cards took off, Greeting Card Association officials said.

-In 2013, the No. 2 company in the industry, American Greetings, had been struggling so much that the firm, which formerly publicly traded, went private.
+In 2013, the No. 2 company in the industry, American Greetings, had been struggling so much that the firm, which was formerly publicly traded, went private.
 And over the past decade, the number of letters and cards sent by U.S. mail has fallen consistently each year.

-However, a recent report on the greeting card industry by AnythingResearch showed 3 percent growth in revenue last year.
-(Although the same report forecast declines in years to come.)
+However, a recent report on the greeting card industry by AnythingResearch shows 3 percent growth in revenue last year (although the same report forecasts declines in years to come).

 New trends in greeting cards

 Millennials are also embracing newer digital greeting card apps that allow people to send personalized cards with a click of a button.
 Mobile apps Felt and Postable both allow users to upload a picture from their phone and write a personalized message in their own handwriting.
-And then the company mails the greeting card to the recipient.
+And then the companies mail the greeting card to the recipient.

-Young people are also shopping for greeting cards with some of the big photo printing companies such as Shutterfly and VistaPrint that let people upload personal pictures to customize stationery and greeting cards.
+Young people are also shopping for greeting cards from some of the big photo-printing companies, such as Shutterfly and Vistaprint, that let people upload personal pictures to customize stationery and greeting cards.

 And then there are the millennials who are getting in on the greeting card industry.
-More young people are starting their own companies that make new kinds of cards that feature pop-up 3D images, hand-painted artwork, LED lights, sounds, and even animated cartoons that can be accessed with a mobile phone.
+More young people are starting their own companies that make new kinds of cards that feature pop-up 3D images, hand-painted artwork, LED lights, sounds and even animated cartoons that can be accessed with a mobile phone.

 Their goal is to create a more personalized experience and make cards that are more relatable to younger people.

-Victoria Vanturi is the creator of Paper Epiphanies of Portland, Ore.
+Victoria Venturi is the creator of Paper Epiphanies in Portland, Ore.
 Her cards feature messages such as "Grateful AF" and "I think we're related somehow, Merry Christmas!"

 "When I started the company, I thought there was a real lack in the industry of cards that spoke with the words that I use with my friends and my peers," she said.